 Payout Returns in New Mexico

 State gaming regulations require slot machine payout returns at racetrack racinos is 80%.
 Tribal-state compacts stipulate all electronic gaming machines at tribal casinos also have a minimum theoretical payout return limit of 80%

 Payout return statistics are unavailable from commercial and non-profit electronic gaming machine licensees per state gaming regulations.
 Further, neither do state-tribal compacts require them from tribes/pueblos.

-Summary of New Mexico Slot Machine Casino Gambling 2019
+Summary of New Mexico Slot Machine Casino Gambling in 2019

 New Mexico slot machine casino gambling consists of 5 commercial

 Tribal casinos have a minimum payout return legal limit of 80% per each tribal-state compact.
 State gaming regulations require a slot machine payout return of at least 80%.
 There are no legal requirements that racinos, non-profits, or tribal casinos publicly provide payout return percentages for their electronic gaming machines.